 - 1. Committees perform the following general functions, with respect to their relevant jurisdictions and the interests of the student body. - a.
 To investigate, research, and discuss all campus policies and bodies. - b.
-To communicate with and lobby relevant administrators, staff, faculty, and governing bodies - c.
-To research and draft Legislation on pertinent topics. - d.
-To vet, review, and amend all legislation delegated to them by the Speaker of the Legislature. - e.
+To communicate with and lobby relevant administrators, staff, faculty, and governing bodies. - c.
+To research and draft legislation on pertinent topics. - d.
+To vet, review, and amend all legislation delegated to them by the Executive Vice President. - e.
 To conduct outreach and coordinate events on relevant issues. - f.
 To submit polling questions to the Legislature pertaining to subjects of committee deliberation.